The main problem is to check the adverse Balance of payments. There are many measures to correct disequilibrium in the Balance of payments.

 Exchange depreciation means the decline in the rate of exchange of one country in terms of another.

-For example – Assume- the Indian rupee exchanges for 65 Roubles of the Russian currency.
-If India experiences an adverse Balance of payments with regard to Russia, the Indian demand for Rouble will be rise.
+For example – Assume- the Indian rupee was exchanged for 65 Roubles of the Russian currency.
+If India experiences an adverse Balance of payments with regard to Russia, the Indian demand for Rouble will rise.

-Consequently, the price of Rouble in terms of Rupee will be appreciated in its external value.
+Consequently, the price of the Rouble in terms of the Rupee will be appreciated in its external value.

-Thus, the rate of exchange of Indian rupee in terms of rouble may change to 1 Rupee = 45 Roubles from 1 equal 45 balls this is known as 1 Rupee = 64 Roubles.
+Thus, the rate of exchange of the Indian rupee in terms of rouble may change to 1 Rupee = 45 Roubles from 1 equals 45 balls this is known as 1 Rupee = 64 Roubles.
 This is known as Exchange Depreciation.

 It is automatic and it helps in correcting a mild adverse Balance of payments.